adamsochorec/slavic.media/frontend/content/legal/privacy-policy.md

 ---
 slug: privacy-policy
-title: Privacy Policy
 date: 2025-04-27
+seo:
     description: This Privacy Policy (“Policy”) outlines how Slavic Media collects, uses, and protects the personal data you provide through our web applications, in compliance with the General Data Protection Regulation (GDPR).
+    title: Privacy Policy
 ---

 ## What Data We Collect